forestgrape/coronavirus/2_biological/virion_viability.md

 #### Summary Cox
 **Inactivation Kinetics of Some Microorganisms Subjected to a Variety of Stresses**
 ##### Methods
-"Loss of viability in aerosols of Escherichia coli B, E. coli commune, E. coli Jepp(in nitrogen atmospheres),and Semliki forest virus(in air) was determined as a function of relative humidity at 26.5 C."
+The loss of viability in aerosols of Escherichia coli B, E. coli commune and E. coli Jepp and Semliki forest virus was determined at 26.5 C as a function of relative humiditiy.

-##### Methods Details
-Escherichia coli:
+* Escherichia coli (in nitrogen atmospheres):
   * For the coli bacteria B and Jepp the humidities 40, 86 and 94 % were accessed.
   * For the coli bacteria commune the humidities 40, 80 and 90 % were accessed.

-Semliki forest virus:
+* Semliki forest virus (in air):
   * Matrix: medium 199 + 10%
   * Humidities: 30, 40, 50, 60, 70, 80, 85, 90%

 ##### Results
-* The coli bacteria survived best at 40% humidity (Figure 1,2,3).
+* *E Coli:* The coli bacteria survived best at 40% humidity (Figure 1,2,3).
 The survival was slightly greater at 90/94% than at 80/86% (Figures 1,2,3).
-* The semliki forest virus survived best at 30% humidity.
+* *Semliki Forest Virus:* The semliki forest virus survived best at 30% humidity.
 The viability was low between 40% - 60%, it started to increase around 70% to reach a local maximum (lower than at 30%) at 85%.
 The viability at 90% was slightly lower than at 80%.

 #### Summary DiGoia
 **Thermal Inactivation of Newcastle Disease Virus**